philwhiles/frettler/README.md

 Do read the details below to get an understanding of how to drive Frettler, but perhaps first, after building it, try one of the provided demo scripts ('demo' for linux/macOS, 'demo.bat' for windows).
 The demos will run Frettler with a variety of arguments, exercising it fully, and displaying the command used to generate each step demonstrated.
 The output of the demo command can be seen [Here](https://htmlpreview.github.io/?https://github.com/philwhiles/frettler/blob/master/demo.html)

+## Tutorial
+Similar to the demo, but interactive, try the `tutorial` script.
+It will execute a number of frettler invocations, pausing after each with the last invocation it ran ready for you to edit and experiment with.
+After your edit, press return to see the result.
+Once you have tired of each example, simply delete the example invocation shown and press return to move to the next step.

 ## Arguments
 Frettler has two ways of viewing scales/modes and chords.
 The first is the horizontal view of a fretboard, which tries to show the notes in position on strings.
 The second view is